swyddfa/arlunio/docs/stdlib/parameters.rst

 Built in definitions designed to be used as inputs to other definitions.

-.. autodefn:: arlunio.lib.parameters.X
+.. autoclass:: arlunio.lib.parameters.X

-.. autodefn:: arlunio.lib.parameters.Y
+.. autoclass:: arlunio.lib.parameters.Y

-.. autodefn:: arlunio.lib.parameters.R
+.. autoclass:: arlunio.lib.parameters.R

-.. autodefn:: arlunio.lib.parameters.T
+.. autoclass:: arlunio.lib.parameters.T